Welbeck Abbey: History

+Foundation and Premonstratensian Abbey

 The estate was mentioned in the Domesday Book of 1086, where it is recorded as belonging to Hugh fitzBaldric.
 Thomas de Cuckney founded the religious house in 1140.
-It was an abbey of Premonstratensian canons, dedicated to James the Great.
+It was an abbey of Premonstratensian canons, dedicated to St James the Great.
 The abbey was enriched by gifts from the Goushills, D’Eyncourts, Bassets, and other families from Nottinghamshire and it received a considerable grant from King Edward I.